joker-b/botzo/_posts/2021-05-12-Quick-and-Light.md

 <!-- Visitor above the bird feeders. -->

-Weird but true department: a Fuji dedicated flash is my favorite for non-dedicated Leica hot shoes.
+Unexpected but true department: a Fuji dedicated flash is my favorite for non-dedicated Leica hot shoes.

+(For dedicated shoes, too)

 <!--more-->